 Inter Pipeline and NAIT to Provide Update on Plastics Waste Reduction Research Partnership

-CALGARY and EDMONTON, AB, Nov.
-16, 2020 /CNW/ - Inter Pipeline Ltd. (TSX: IPL) and The Northern Alberta Institute of Technology (NAIT) will host a live virtual update on the progress of plastics waste applied research projects under the $10 million Plastics Research in Action (PRIA) partnership that was announced in November 2019.
+CALGARY, AB and EDMONTON, AB, Nov.
+19, 2020 /CNW/ - Inter Pipeline Ltd. (TSX: IPL) and The Northern Alberta Institute of Technology (NAIT) will host a live virtual update on the progress of plastics waste applied research projects under the $10 million Plastics Research in Action (PRIA) partnership that was announced in November 2019.

 Media and all interested members of the public are invited to participate.
 Speakers include Inter Pipeline, researchers and students from the NAIT PRIA research team and David James, Associate Deputy Minister, Natural Gas, Alberta Energy.